 Maneli Agakhan is a child protection specialist and head of the Child Protection Unit at UNICEF Iran.
 In recent years her work has focused on prevention of violence against children, justice for children, and partnership building with government, civil society, and academic institutions to address juvenile justice, child labor, alternative care for children without caregivers, and child protection in emergencies.
 She has worked in development and emergency contexts and has contributed to development of the “National Standards for Child Protection in Emergencies” in Iran (2010).
 Agakhan holds a doctorate in medical laboratory sciences.

 Sudhir Anand, PhD, MA

 Dr. Sudhir Anand is Professor of Economics at St. Catherine’s College, Oxford University, and a world-recognized development economist.
 The author of many books and articles on health economics, human development, and the theory and measurement of economic inequality, he is the lead author of the Cost of Inaction.
-Anand is Distinguished Visiting Scholar with the FXB Center for Health and Human Rights and for the past several years Visiting Professor of Global Health and Social Medicine at the Harvard Medical School.
+Anand is Distinguished Visiting Scholar with Harvard FXB and for the past several years has been Visiting Professor of Global Health and Social Medicine at the Harvard Medical School.
 He served as acting director of the Harvard Center for Population and Development Studies from 1997 to 1999.
 There he led a research initiative exploring the theory and measurement of health equity.
 Anand has chaired the WHO Committee on Global Health’s systems performance assessment.
-He received his M.A. in mathematics and D.Phil. in economics from the University of Oxford.
+He received his MA in mathematics and DPhil in economics from the University of Oxford.